 In the meantime, the windmill fell into disrepair.
 In the Second World War, the mill was damaged and, in the fifties, there was a lightning strike, which caused a sail to break off.
-Grinding was then no longer possible, and it was closed in 1952.
-Several years ago, a foundation was established, and a campaign began to raise money to restore the van Hal Windmill.
-In November 2010 the restored windmill turned its new sails to the wind and the mill was back in action for visitors to marvel at its unique engineering mechanism.
+Grinding was then no longer possible, and the mill was closed in 1952.
+Several years ago, a foundation was established, and a campaign began to raise money to restore the Van Hal windmill.
+In November 2010 the restored windmill turned its new sails to the wind and was back in action for visitors to marvel at its unique engineering mechanism.

 If you are passionate about hiking, cycling or just sauntering through nature and experiencing historic towns and villages in a quiet, stress-free environment, the Achterhoek is the place to spend some quality time.

 Did any of the things mentioned here tickle your fancy?
-Or do you have more questions about visiting the Achterhoek?
+Do you have more questions about visiting the Achterhoek?
 Let us know in the comments below.

 Editor’s Note: This article was originally published in August 2019, and was fully updated in April 2021 for your reading pleasure.